sanjanasidgiddi/BookLibrary/README.md

-# Online Library Management System
+# Online Book Library Management Application

 A web application for managing a library of books, with features for user authentication, viewing all books, viewing the borrowed books, managing the book database, and reviewing library logs.